amanchokshi/EMBERS/docs/index.rst

    *Experimental Measurement of BEam Responses with Satellites*

-EMBERS is a software package designed to enable polarised calibration of radio telescopes antennas using satellites.
+EMBERS is a software package designed to enable polarised measurements of radio telescopes antenna beam-patterns using satellites.
 The methodology of the experimental setup can be found in the following paper [Coming soon].

     - Written in pure Python and installs without any compilation
     - Supports Python 3.6-3.9